METABOLISM BOOSTING GUMMY BEARS

 7. Stir well and wait about 10-15 minutes for all of it to dissolve.
 Keep on medium heat

 8. Use droppers to transfer into molds of choice or just pour into a coconut oil lubed Pyrex and cube it up.
-I use these BPA-free bear molds for my first few batches.
+I used these BPA-free bear molds for my first few batches.
 Great for children!

 9. Let them sit on the counter overnight.
-It may be possible to expeditite the process in cooler temperatures but I just practice patience and let them sit overnight!
+It may be possible to expedite the process in the fridge but I usually let them sit overnight on the countertop

 How long do they last?

-The reason for adding the lemon juice is for natural citric acid which preserves them at room temperature for 2-3 days.
+The reason for adding the lemon juice is for the natural/safe citric acid which preserves them at room temperature for 2-3 days.
 They can be stored in the fridge if you want them to last longer.

 Do I need to use gummy molds?

 No. You can buy rectangle silicone molds and skip the dropper part.

 1. Find a medium-large Pyrex glass bowl and pour in 3/4 cup of King Arthur's all-purpose organic flour and 1 tbsp of Bob's Red Mill baking powder.